 As most people doesn't work with this format, but web developers, etc. we assume that you have brew installed on your mac, so you can easily install this tool with the terminal running the following command:

 brew cask install WebPQuickLook

 After running the command, the installation will take a while until it's totally finished:

 For more information about this tool, please visit the official repository at Github here.

-2. Allow application to run on MacOS Catalina
+2. Allow the application to run on MacOS Catalina

-This happens because the application, till the date, has been not updated with the licensing requirements for MacOS catalina, so you will need to remove the application from the quarantine through the terminal.
+This happens because the application, to date, has been not updated with the licensing requirements for MacOS Catalina, so you will need to remove the application from the quarantine through the terminal.
 Open the terminal and run the following command:

 xattr -d com.apple.quarantine ~/Library/QuickLook/WebpQuickLook.qlgenerator